dgruber/wfl/README.md

-Creating process, container, pod, task, or job workflows based on raw interfaces of operating systems, Docker, Google Batch, Kubernetes, Cloud Foundry, and HPC job schedulers can be a tedios.
+Creating process, container, pod, task, or job workflows based on raw interfaces of operating systems, Docker, Google Batch, Kubernetes, Cloud Foundry, and HPC job schedulers can be a tedious.
 Lots of repeating code is required.
 All workload management systems have a different API.

 _wfl_ abstracts away from the underlying details of the processes, containers, and